paolodellorti/Node.js-Project/README.md

 <br>

 Now create a new .env file with your Google Maps API key.
-Without this step app will still work but geolocation don't
+Without this step app still work but geolocation don't
 ```
 GOOGLE_MAPS_API_KEY = yourGoogleMapsApiKey
 ```